OpenUK/Publications/Report: FOSS Coding & Implementation - best practice/Contributions/README.md

     - https://github.com/Fedict

 ### NGO
-This list provides links to Git repositories containing projects relating to public administrations and managed by non-governemnt organisations
+This list provides links to Git repositories containing projects relating to public administrations and managed by non-government organisations

 - The Citizens Foundation is a global nonprofit based in Iceland offering creative and secure open source digital democracy solutions used in over 20 countries
     - https://github.com/CitizensFoundation